heng-zheng/ai-literacy/docs/index.md

 ---

 ## Copyright and Reuse

 © Heng Zheng.

-This work is licensed under a
+Unless otherwise noted, original instructional content on this site is licensed under a [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-[Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+You are free to copy, adapt, and redistribute this original material in any medium or format, provided appropriate credit is given to the original author.

-You are free to copy, adapt, and redistribute the material in any medium or format, provided appropriate credit is given to the original author.
+Third-party materials, including quoted text, excerpts, images, and other media, are included for educational purposes.
+Copyright for these materials remains with their respective rights holders and is subject to the terms of their original licenses or fair use.